Anurag loves playing video games. His guides and listicles revolve around popular iOS, Android, PC, and console games.

 Scary Games Are Fun!

 What makes a game scary?
-Good visuals, better gameplay or an immersive plot?
+Good visuals, engaging gameplay, or an immersive plot?
 What if all these features were found in a computer game?
-Thanks to indie game developers, we horror fans can play some of the weirdest and the scariest games on our PC without paying a dime.
+Thanks to indie game developers, we horror fans can play some of the weirdest and scariest games on our PCs without paying a dime.

 After Slenderman's success, a good number of indie horror games were released for Windows-powered computers.
-While many games were outright clones of the original, there were some decent titles that had a good plot, excellent graphics and brilliant level design.
-The games listed below are some of those titles you should download to your computer.
-All are free, not heavy on specs and can easily be played on mid-range laptops or desktop computers:
+While many games were outright clones of the original, there were some decent titles that had a good plot, excellent graphics, and brilliant level design.
+The games listed below are some of the best titles for your computer.
+All are free, not heavy on specs, and can easily be played on mid-range laptops or desktop computers.

 1. One Late Night

-One Late Night is a short game, but has plenty of tensed moments to keep you at the edge of your seat.
-The protagonist must escape the office and it’s you who can help him find clues, search for an escape route to get out of the haunted office.
-This exploration-based game can really get a bit intimidating in moments where you will need to search for clues in every room.
+One Late Night is a short game, but it has plenty of tense moments to keep you at the edge of your seat.
+The protagonist must escape the office and it’s you who can help him find clues and search for an escape route to get out of the haunted office.
+This exploration-based game can be a bit intimidating in moments where you will need to search for clues in an enclosed space, surrounded by monsters.

 The puzzles are of normal difficulty for a seasoned seek and find adventure gamer.
-The office setting will make you feel a bit constricted for space and claustrophobic.
-In more than one occasion, you will feel totally vulnerable to the entity as there isn’t enough space to hide.
-The only way to escape is to search for clues, solve puzzles and escape the doomed office.
+The office setting will make you feel a bit constricted and claustrophobic.
+On more than one occasion, you will feel totally vulnerable, as there isn’t enough space to hide.
+The only way to escape is to search for clues, solve puzzles, and escape the doomed office.

 Graphically, One Late Night doesn’t disappoint at all.
 Powered by the Unity 3D engine, the game graphics are excellent and every object is highly detailed.
 Developers have dedicated their time and effort to create and the fact that this game is free is unbelievably true.